datheia/segmentle-solver/README.md

+# The Game
+Based on the [game](https://segmentle.com/).
+Each column should add up to the desired target number.
+That's all there is to it.

 # Rearrange Grid to Match Column Sum Target
 This repository contains Python code for the solve_grid() function which rearranges the numbers in a 2D grid.
 The primary objective of this function is to ensure the sum of numbers in each column equals a predefined target number.